proyecto26/MyAPI/README.md

 ## Demo 🎮

 Do you want to see this template in action?
-Visit https://myapi-template.herokuapp.com/apiAPI for MercadoPago Checkout yay! 🎉
+Visit https://myapi-template.herokuapp.com/api yay! 🎉
 - API for MercadoPago Checkout: https://github.com/proyecto26/mercadopago-api

 ## Installation 📚